mrmidaw/covid-country-statistic-next.js/README.md

 # Covid 19 Statistic

-Find statistics by country on incidence Covid 19
+Find statistics by country on incidence Covid 19.
+Build with Next.js

 ## Used Technologies: